 - Trimethoprim/sulfamethoxazole (or aerolized pentamidine) should used as prophylaxis against pneumocystis jiroveci in patients on induction immunosuppression.

-- Anti-fungal prophylaxis (eg oral nystatin) should be used during induction.
+- Anti-fungal prophylaxis in the form of fluconazole should be considered during induction.

 - Female patients should be screened for cervical intraepithelial neoplasia.